-IL & FS Investment Advisors LLC ("IIAL" or "the Investment Manager") provides investment management services to K2 Property Limited and project management, property advisory, property management and monitoring services to those subsidiaries of K2 Property Limited which acquire properties, in each case in accordance with the investment objective, investment policy and restrictions of the Company, K2 Property Limited and its subsidiaries.
+IL & FS Investment Advisors LLC ("IIAL" or "the Investment Manager") provides investment management services to K2 Property Limited and project management, property advisory, property management and monitoring services to subsidiaries of K2 Property Limited, in accordance with the investment objective, investment policy and restrictions of the Company, K2 Property Limited and its subsidiaries.
 IIAL is a wholly owned subsidiary of IL&FS Investment Managers Limited ("IIML"), which is in turn a subsidiary of Infrastructure Leasing & Financial Services Limited ("IL&FS") a company incorporated in India.
 IIML is listed on the National Stock Exchange of India Limited and BSE Limited.
 IIAL also provides coordination of public relations, investor relations and other general operating services to the Company.